wattlebirdaz/bashcms2_contents/posts/20200914_gsoc2/main.md

  <img src="./images/progress.png" width="500">

-The technical details of my final product is [here](https://wattlebirdaz.github.io/rclref).
+**The technical details of my final product is [here](https://wattlebirdaz.github.io/rclref).**

 ## What difficulties did I face

 I did not face many difficulties during this project.
 I think there are two reasons to this.
 One, the proposal I wrote was detailed enough that I can work on my own almost all the time.
 I did not have to ask my mentors what to do next and wait for response.
 Two, there were not many research questions that I needed to figure out during the implementation.
 The proposal was a simple coding plan which did not involve reading papers or creating algorithms to increase performance.
 This was good in the sense that I was able to focus more on translating the plan to code rather than creating the plan itself.

-The coding plan, however, did not always went well.
+The coding plan, however, did not always go well.
 It was hard to stick to the schedule when I had to design a system by myself when there were no contents that I could refer to.
 On such occasions I had to translate a vague idea into actual code and this made me anxious whether the code is really working and whether the code is in an optimal structure.
 Luckily, I had set up the testing environment at an early stage of development so the former question of my anxiety could be eliminated by writing a lot of tests.
 However, for the latter question, I am still not sure whether my design was good or not.
 I feel like I need to study more on design patterns and how to write good code.

 ### Wrapping up

 To conclude, I was able to achieve most of the goals mentioned in the proposal.
 Undoubtedly it was one of the most exciting semester thanks to GSoC.
-A big thanks to my mentors Mariano Guerra, Annette Bieniusa, and Albert Schimpf for helping me through out this project!
+A big thanks to my mentors **Mariano Guerra**, **Annette Bieniusa**, and **Albert Schimpf** for helping me through out this project!